yourAverageDeveloper/yourAverageDeveloper/README.md

 <hr />

 You will find me on most social media sites.
 I don't have a large following anywhere though but I'd love to connect with more people. if you think I am good fit, I can also work on your projects.
-Here's my links:
+You could even contact me if you're looking for some work.
+I have quite a few fun ideas in my backlog that I haven't been able to take time out for and I'd love to have someone build them for me.

 [Email](mailto:yad@youraveragedevelopers.com)